Fog City: What to Pack for San Francisco Year Round

 - Travel speakers — for sunny days spent relaxing in Dolores Park or on the beach.
 Of course, you could always rely on someone else’s music.

-Snow Free Winter: What to Pack for November, December, January, and February
+Snow Free Winter: What to Pack for San Francisco in November, December, January, and February

 Winter here isn’t too shabby, but still a bit colder than other months.
 If you haven’t picked up on the pattern yet, I wear the same things year round but swap out a couple essentials.
 During these months, it would be my coat.
 Come January you’ll definitely find me huddled in a pea coat most mornings and nights.
 Be sure to bring: